Edward Wormley

 Edward J. Wormley (December 31, 1907 – November 3, 1995) was an American designer of modern furniture.
-His furniture represented a convergence of historical design and 20th-century innovation that still has appeal among contemporary collectors.
+His furniture represented a convergence of historical design and 20th-century innovation that still appeals to contemporary collectors.

 Early life

 Wormley was born in Oswego, Illinois.
-After contracting polio in early childhood, which temporarily impaired his mobility until age five and resulted in a permanent limp, his family relocated to Rochelle, Illinois.
-There, at twelve years of age, he met Edward C. Crouse, who would become his lifelong partner.
-The two became close friends, and as teenagers, they entered into a sexual relationship.
+He contracted polio as a young child, resulting in a permanent limp.
+At twelve, Wormley moved with his family to Rochelle, Illinois, where he met Edward C. Crouse.
+The two became close friends, and began a sexual relationship as teenagers.
+They would go on to become lifelong partners.

-In 1925, when Edward C. Crouse left for college, he and Wormley maintained frequent and heartfelt correspondence.
-Addressing each other affectionately as “dear heart," discussing "passionate encounters" and planning their future life, Crouse penned, "We'll have to wait, though, until we're (heavens, I almost wrote 'married'!) living together."
+In 1925, when Crouse left for college, he and Wormley maintained frequent and affectionate correspondence.
+They addressed each other affectionately as “dear heart," discussing "passionate encounters" and planning their future life together.
+Crouse wrote, "We'll have to wait, though, until we're (heavens, I almost wrote 'married'!) living together."
 Around Christmas that year, the young couple revealed their relationship to their families.

 Design career

-In 1926, Wormley briefly studied at the Art Institute of Chicago but had to leave after three terms due to financial issues.
-He began work as an interior designer for Marshall Field's.
-During the Depression, Wormley was introduced to the president of the Dunbar Furniture Company in Berne, Indiana, who hired him to upgrade their product line.
+In 1926, Wormley briefly studied at the Art Institute of Chicago but left after three terms due to financial issues.
+He began working as an interior designer for Marshall Field's.
+During the Depression, Homer Niederhauser, president of the Dunbar Furniture Company in Berne, Indiana, hired Wormley as a designer.
+There, Wormley designed two to four lines with 20, or so distinct pieces per year.
+He lived in Chicago, where one of Dunbar's exhibition spaces was located.
+His work over the next ten years made both him and Dunbar well-known and successful.

-Wormley and Crouse continued their frequent correspondence through the 1930s and early 1940s.
-The relationship was a rocky one: Wormley was frequently insecure, and Crouse struggled with his sexuality, often expressing disgust and despair, and spent periods "trying to be regular."
-Despite this, they shared a deep affection, went on long vacations together, and talked freely about their sexual experiences with other men, demonstrating that their relationship was still the most significant thing.
-By 1941, the two men were referring to each other as "husband" (Crouse) and "wife" (Wormley).

-In 1942, Wormley was the head of the furniture unit of the wartime Office of Price Administration.
-After leaving in 1944, he founded Edward Wormley and Associates, a design firm with Dunbar as its major client.
+In 1942, Wormley became the head of the furniture unit of the wartime Office of Price Administration.
+After leaving in 1944, he founded Edward Wormley and Associates, a private design firm with Dunbar as its main client.
 In 1944, Dunbar decided to focus strictly on modern lines, and Wormley began incorporating European and Scandinavian innovations into his work.
-His eye for quality and the exacting craftsmanship at Dunbar made for furniture that was elegant, understated, and exceptionally well-made.
-Wormley was never really at the forefront of modern design.
-Instead, he took the best elements from classical and historical designs, then translated them into modern vernacular.
-The result was furniture that was sophisticated yet mainstream and very successful.
+Instead of trying to be at the forefront of modern design, Wormley took elements from classical and historical designs and translated them into modern vernacular.

-Wormley and Crouse bought a house together in Weston, Connecticut, in 1947 and remained there for the rest of their lives.